celpip 7-day study plan

 Build one clean prep week instead of seven random study sessions

 This 7-day CELPIP plan is built for candidates who need one disciplined week instead of scattered revision.
 Each day has one main job, one timed checkpoint, and one decision about what to keep or fix before test day.
+If you already have CELPIP or CLB scores, use the calculator to turn this sprint into a profile-based plan.

 • 7 day sequence